stijnbruers/lean-site-template/content/effective-altruism.md

 - giving lectures and workshops on effective altruism and related topics,

-- giving advice on effective charities, volunteer work and high-impact ethical careers,
+- giving advice on effective charities, volunteer work, high-impact ethical careers, campaigns and policies

 - organizing events and conferences on effective altruism,

-- assessing the effectiveness of charities,

 - examining important measures to improve the world,